 watch heroku ps in one terminal while you add or remove dynos, deploy, or restart your app.

 Any changes to the dyno formation are logged:

 $ heroku logs | grep Scale 2011-05-30T22:19:43+00:00 heroku[api]: Scale to web=2, worker=1 by firstname.lastname@example.org

 Note that the logged message includes the full dyno formation, not just dynos mentioned in the scale command.

-Singleton process types, such as clock/scheduler process type or a process type to consume the Twitter streaming API, should never be scaled beyond a single dyno.
-They can't benefit from additional concurrency and in fact they will create duplicate records or events in your system as each tries to do the same work at the same time.
+Singleton process types, such as a clock/scheduler process type or a process type to consume the Twitter streaming API, should never be scaled beyond a single dyno.
+These process types don’t benefit from additional concurrency and in fact they will create duplicate records or events in your system as each tries to do the same work at the same time.

-Scaling up a given process type gives you more concurrency for the type of work handled by that process type.
+Scaling up a process type provides additional concurrency for performing the work handled by that process type.
 For example, adding more web dynos allows you to handle more concurrent HTTP requests, and therefore higher volumes of traffic.
-Adding more worker dynos will let you process more jobs in parallel, and therefore higher volumes of jobs.
+Adding more worker dynos lets you process more jobs in parallel, and therefore a higher total volume of jobs.

-Another circumstance where increased concurrency won’t help is long requests or jobs.
-For example, a slow HTTP request such as a report with a database query that takes 30 seconds, or a job to email out your newsletter to 20k subscribers.
-Concurrency gives you horizontal scale, which means it applies to work that can be subdivided - not large, monolithic work blocks.
+Dyno concurrency doesn’t help with large, monolothic HTTP requests, such as a report with a database query that takes 30 seconds, or a job to email out your newsletter to 20,000 subscribers.
+Concurrency gives you horizontal scale, which means it applies best to work that is easily subdivided.

 The solution to the slow report might be to move the report’s calculation into the background and cache the results in memcache for later display.